splitline/My-CTF-Challenges/tsj-ctf/genie/README.md

 Wait a minute, **CBC**?
 Seems like we can use padding oracle to attack it?
 Well, not really, because [it's IV is fixed](https://github.com/JuliaCrypto/Nettle.jl/blob/master/src/cipher.jl#L78-L83) (generated from `Genie.secret_token` exactly) and we don't have any way to change it (and the unpadding function never throws padding error by the way).

 How about the **bit flipping attack**?
-We can't control the IV, which means we can only manipulate the last block of plaintext -- but that's enough.
+We can't control the IV, which means we can't never manipulate the first block of plaintext -- but that's enough.

 Actually we've know the plaintext of the last block.
 Because PKCS#5 padding is used, and [the filename is always 64 bytes long](https://github.com/GenieFramework/Genie.jl/blob/v4.14.0/src/Sessions.jl#L46-L51), which means the last block is always filled with padding `bytes([16])*16`.